jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-31.md

 Section 1.
 Guiding Principle

-Pursuant to Section 60 of the Act, all outstanding financial obligations of ECs to NEA and other government agencies incurred for the purpose of financing the Rural Electrification Program shall be assumed by the PSALM in accordance with the program approved by the President of thePhilippines.
+As per Section 60 , all outstanding financial obligations of ECs to NEA and other government agencies incurred for the purpose of financing the Rural Electrification Program shall be assumed by the PSALM in accordance with the program approved by the President of thePhilippines.

 Section 2.
 Scope